remotion-dev/remotion/packages/docs/docs/lambda/examplesetupwithoutiamuser.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This is a follow up write up for the serverless function from [using lambda without IAM user](/docs/lambda/using-lambda-without-iam-user).
+This is a follow-up for the serverless function from [Using Lambda without IAM user](/docs/lambda/using-lambda-without-iam-user).

 ### Prequisites
-- Make sure that you're local AWS profile is able to deploy to AWS.
+- Ensure that your local AWS profile is able to deploy to AWS.

 ### Setup

 #### 1. Clone or download the project
-Project is located from the [`reference project`](https://github.com/alexfernandez803/example-lambda).
+The project can be found at [`reference project`](https://github.com/alexfernandez803/example-lambda).

 #### 2. Install dependencies